Border Ranks of Positive and Invariant Tensor Decompositions: Applications to Correlations: Conclusions and Outlook

 In this work, we have shown that many gaps between ranks and border ranks persist when introducing positivity and invariance constraints for tensor decompositions, and explored its consequences.
 More precisely, we have proven that: \begin{enumerate}[label=(\roman*)] \item The standard and symmetric tensor decompositions exhibit gaps between border rank and rank for the psd-decomposition and local purifications (\Cref{ssec:standardBorder}), and the gaps disappear for the nonnegative and separable decomposition (\Cref{thm:nnDecNoBorderRank}); \item Most of the gaps persist for cyclic and translational invariant decompositions (\Cref{ssec:cyclic} and \Cref{ssec:tiBorder}); \item There are no gaps for tree tensor decompositions, regardless of positivity constraints (\Cref{thm:treeBorderRank}); \item Upper bounds in the various positive ranks correspond to membership in certain (quantum) correlation sets (\Cref{thm:quantumCorrMainText}), which, together with the gaps between border rank and rank, imply that certain correlation sets are not topologically closed. \end{enumerate}

-Many of the examples exhibiting a separation are $n$-partite tensor decompositions with $n > 3$.
+Many examples exhibiting a separation are $n$-partite tensor decompositions with $n > 3$.
 This leaves open the question whether gaps between border ranks and ranks exist for positive and invariant $3$-partite decompositions.
+Specifically, do \begin{itemize} \item $\psdrank$ \item $\tipsdosr$ \item $\tinnosr$ \end{itemize} exhibit a gap between border rank and rank for $n = 3$?
+Moreover, it is open, whether there is a gap for $\psdosr$ for any $n$.
+One further step would be to ask how big the gaps between border rank and rank can be for positive decompositions.
+We refer to \cite{Zu17} for a study in the case of standard tensor decompositions without positivity constraints.

-Other surprising properties of tensor decompositions appearing already at $n=3$ include the fact that tensor rank and border rank are non-additive with respect to the direct sum \cite{Sch81, Sh17c, Ch21e}, and that they are also non-multiplicative with respect to tensor products \cite{Ch18b, Ch19d}.
+Other surprising properties of tensor decompositions appearing already at $n=3$ include the fact that tensor rank and border rank are non-additive with respect to the direct sum \cite{Sch81, Sh17c, Ch21}, and that they are also non-multiplicative with respect to tensor products \cite{Ch18b, Ch19d}.
 Do these properties also hold for positive and invariant decompositions?
 And what would be their implications for correlation scenarios?

 Finally, there are positivity structures such as multipartite nonnegative and sum-of-squares polynomials that behave very similarly to multipartite positive tensors \cite{De21b}.
 It would be interesting if positive decompositions of polynomials exhibit gaps between border ranks and ranks.